mvpoirier/Java/README.md

 # Java
-Will (eventually) be a collection of Java programs for DP Computer Science.
+A collection of Java programs for DP Computer Science.